georgesutphin/MCB585-2023/_episodes/01-oyo-introduction.md

 &nbsp;

 Another way you can be explicit about the requirements of your code and improve its reproducibility is to limit the "hard-coding" of the input and output files for your script.
-If your code will read in data from a file, define a variable early in your code that stores the path to that file.
-For example
+If your code will read in data from a file, define a variable early in your code that stores the path to that file:

 ~~~